wangerekaharun/StreamReactions/README.md

 This is a normal function which has <code>context</code> as arguements and returns a <code>ReactionDrawable</code>.
 As you can see, here you set the <code>drawableInactive</code> and <code>drawableActive</code> icons.
 For the the active icon you're simply changing the color of the icon.

-In the sample project you can check on the <code>ReactionDrawables.kt</code> file which is under the **utils** package for more custom drawables.
+In the sample project you can check on the <code>ReactionDrawables.kt</code> file which is under the **utils** package for more custom drawable.

 Now, you drawables are ready to be used.
 Next is to create a map of reactions type and the drawables as follows: